 Musician, producer, and president/CEO of Rochester Jazz, NY.
 He grew up in Newfoundland.
 As a young boy he watched his grandfather import and sell musical instruments at his family’s hundred-year old business.
 “He always said, ‘treat people the way you would want them to treat you’.
 And I carry that wisdom with me always,” says Mr. Nugent.
 In 1990, John Nugent astounded the Canadian jazz scene with the independent release of his recording debut “Did I Tell You.”
 That album resulted in critics comparing him favorably to tenor giant Sonny Rollins.
 Unlike Rollins or any other aspiring jazz saxophonist before him, Nugent plays all four members of the saxophone family (soprano, alto, tenor and baritone).
 Nugent graduated from St. Francis Xavier University in 1982 with a diploma in Jazz Studies.
 From there he attended the Banff Scholl of Fine Arts in the summer of 1983, and then embarked on a four year stint at North Texas State University.
 As a member of the One O’clock Jazz Band, he recorded five albums and toured Australia, Europe and the US.
 From there he became a member of the famous Woody Herman Orchestra and toured internationally with them for two years.
 John Nugent has performed with a plethora of well-known musicians and entertainers including Ella Fitzgerald, Tony Bennett, Rosemary Clooney, Buddy DeFranco, Clark Terry, Mel Lewis, Jim Hall, Bob Hope, the Temptations, the Four Tops and Stevie Ray Vaughan.
 His first musicial cooperation with Djabe was with the album ‘Take on’, and he also performed at the album’s Hungarian premiere tour in 2008.
 Since then he played on every single Djabe studio album.
 In 2009 Nugent performed with Djabe and Steve Hackett in Budapest, Hungary and at The Hague Jazz Festival in the Netherlands.
 In 2013 he also performed at the Down And Up surround gigs in Budapest, Hungary and Oradea, Romania.

 Ben started his musicial studies at the age of 7 with the clarinet.
 At the age of 13 he could play the saxophone, too, and performed in local bands.
 His father, a well-known musician-comedian continually encouraged him and from a very early age gave Ben the opportunity to perform with him, even in front of larger audience gigs.
 Because of his commitment for his musical career Ben left the school at the age of 17 and practiced for a whole year – before applying to the Guidhall School of Music and Drama.
 He finished his studies of post-grad jazz and studio music course.
 Ben presently freelance musician and managing his own band, too.
 His great love is jazz but plays various genres with joy.
 He made guest appearances in big bands, pop and rock even.
-He played and did recordings with many stars like Steve Hackett, Kula Shaker, the Supergrass, Mica Paris, the Brand New Heavies, Damon Albarn, the 911, the Culture Club, Gloria Gaynor, the Embrace, the Babybird, the Marillion, Omar, the 4 Hero, Lalo Schifrin, George Michael, Colin Anderson and The Duke Special and many more outstanding members of the british jazz scene: Stan Tracey, Alan Barnes, Don Weller, John Etheridge, Steve Lodder, Matt Wates, Clark Tracey, Mark Nightingale, Spike Robinson, Humphrey Lyttelton, Laurence Cottle, Geoff Gascoyne, Arnie Somogyi, Bobby Worth, Michael Garrick, Zappatistas, the Echoes of Ellington and the BBC Big Band.
+He played and did recordings with many stars like Sting, Steve Hackett, Kula Shaker, the Supergrass, Mica Paris, the Brand New Heavies, Damon Albarn, the 911, the Culture Club, Gloria Gaynor, the Embrace, the Babybird, the Marillion, Omar, the 4 Hero, Lalo Schifrin, George Michael, Colin Anderson and The Duke Special and many more outstanding members of the british jazz scene: Stan Tracey, Alan Barnes, Don Weller, John Etheridge, Steve Lodder, Matt Wates, Clark Tracey, Mark Nightingale, Spike Robinson, Humphrey Lyttelton, Laurence Cottle, Geoff Gascoyne, Arnie Somogyi, Bobby Worth, Michael Garrick, Zappatistas, the Echoes of Ellington and the BBC Big Band.
 When Ben does not play the music, he writes it.
 He composed for televisions, big bands, classical musicians and other performers, and of course for his own band.
 In 1994 he and his father completed the album ‘Ban and Roy Castle’s Big Celebration’, and in 1996 he released a big band album titled ‘Breathe Easy’.
 In 2000 his new release, ‘Four From The Madding Crowd’ was completed with his quartet.
 He performed with Ian Mosley, drummer of Marillion on the album ‘Postmankind’.
 In 2001 Ben Castle was awarded with the ‘Rising Star’ of British Jazz Awards.
 In 2003 he even performed with Sting at the British Award ceremony night.
 In 2004 he joined the world-renown band Jamie Cullum.
 The Hungarian audience almost instantly took a liking to Ben’s music, his unique wind instrument performance added even more color to Djabe’s musical world.
 Since the 2001 summer tour Ben Castle is a permanent honorary member of the band.
 He performed on the album ‘Sheafs are Dancing’ in 2002, the ‘Slices of Life’ in 2005 and the ‘Take on’ in 2007.
 In 2010 Ben Castle performed at the Djabe 15 anniversary concert at Müpa in Budapest, Hungary.
 He can also be heard in the 2016 album ’20 Dimensions’.